wso2/product-microgateway/README.md

 3. Let's create our first project with name "petstore" by adding the [open API definition](https://petstore.swagger.io/v2/swagger.json) of the petstore .
 You can do that by executing the following command using your command line tool.

   NOTE: If you have used a previous version of apictl before, remember to delete the directories .wso2apictl and .wso2apictl.local that are located in `/home/<your-pc-username>`.
 Deleting them will make the newer apictl create them again, with content compatible with the current version.
+You can backup the files before deleting them, in case you had to refer them later.

 ```
 apictl init petstore --oas https://petstore.swagger.io/v2/swagger.json